fromsantanu/fromsantanu/README.md

 # Hi, I'm Santanu Karmakar 👋

 I'm a technology specialist interested in Health Data Science.
 These repositories have been created mainly for those who want to learn subjects associated with health data science.
+We intend to learn the method of researching, analysing and concluding on various problems that are related to healthcare practice.
 Here, we have three categories:

 - **Foundational Knowledge**: This category deals with foundational knowledge like Python, R, SQL, etc.
 - **Domain-Specific Methods and Techniques**: In this category, solutions exists that answer specific questions related to health datascience.